ryansheehy0/Neo-C/Readme.md

   - break, continue
 - import, export
 - return
-- interface, class, struct, union, this, object
+- class, struct, union, this
+- interface
 - enum
 - try, catch, throw
 - compile, copy&paste

+Problems:
+  - Templates
+    - What are all of the types
+  - Casting
+    - What are all the converting functions?
+  - Object
-- heap
+    - Enum Object
+    - What type is it?